telefonicaid/thinking-cities/docs/topics/device_connection.md

 * The `Content-Type` header is mandatory and **must** have the value `text/plain`.

-If everything is OK, the system will answer with a 200 OK code, and an empty answer.
+If everything is OK, the system will answer with a 200 OK code, and an empty response.

 This measure will give rise to a Context Entity like the following one in the Context Broker: